mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

-To query all the rows, use the [QueryAll](/operation/queryall) method instead.
+To query all the rows, use the [QueryAll](/operation/queryall) method.

 ```csharp
 using (var connection = new SQLiteConnection(ConnectionString))